The Egyptian Bed Room

 Photos on these pages are of one of the bed rooms in the Newport Rhode Island Home of John and Rico

 This is my bed room (Rico's).
 I like the Egyptian look; I always have and think I always will.
 I really don't want to go to Egypt.
 I have met one of two Egyptians: they seemed very nice.
 It is easy to theme a room and I think that one's bed room is the most important room in one's life.
 Make it the room of your dreams for you will spend most of your life in that room.
 I go to sleep with lights on in my room, not because I am afraid of the dark, but because it is the last thing I want to see before I close my eyes and the first thing I want to see when I wake.
 The lights are not bright but very mystical: colored leaded glass, massed crystals lit from within: images of ancient times.
 This bed room is on the third floor of our home in the Mansard section so the outer wall is canted out.
-The size of the room is approximately.
+The size of the room is app.
 12' x 23' and my bed faces East.
 Two windows, two exit doors and two built in closets.
 The ceiling is about 8'4" tall.
 There is a 20' long pool in our garden I view from my windows with fountains which I hear from my bed.
 The sound of the fountains put me to sleep at night.
 I want to die in my bed room, in my bed, looking, dreaming and letting go of everything.

 I made this lamp during the blizzard of '78.
 Composed of hundreds of cut glass prisms wired onto a copper electric heater frame.
 I love this lamp and want to take it with me when I die.
 The switch is touch activated with three settings of illumination.
 Touch the lamp anywhere and it will go on.
 I leave it on the low setting when I go to bed.